Lacrosse: National Lacrosse League

 The National Lacrosse League (NLL) is a men's semi-professional box lacrosse league in North America.
 The NLL currently has fifteen teams, ten in the United States and five in Canada.
 The 18-game regular season runs from December to April; games are always on the weekends.
 The champion is awarded the National Lacrosse League Cup in early June.

 Games are played in ice rinks with artificial turf covering the ice.
 Venues range from NHL arenas seating 19,000 to smaller arenas with under 10,000 capacity.
 In 2017, average attendance ranged from 3,200 per game in Vancouver to over 15,000 in Buffalo.
 Overall, the league averaged 9,500 people per game.

 With an average salary around $20,000 per season, players have regular jobs, mostly non-lacrosse related, and live in different cities, flying into town for games.
 Canadians and Native Americans make up over 90% of the players.

 The NLL started in 1987 as the Eagle Pro Box Lacrosse League.
 Teams in Philadelphia, New Jersey, Baltimore and Washington, DC, played a 6-game season.
-The league operated as the Major Indoor Lacrosse League from 1989 to 1997, when there were six teams playing a 10-game schedule.
+The league operated as the Major Indoor Lacrosse League from 1989 to 1997, when there were six teams each playing a 10-game schedule.
 The current NLL name began in the 1998 season, which included the first Canadian team.

-The most successful franchises have been the Toronto Rock and the former Philadelphia Wings (now the Albany FireWolves), each has won six championships.
+The most successful franchises have been the Toronto Rock and the Philadelphia Wings; each has won six championships.